 I have added a couple notes since the version 2.0 of .NET Core works slightly differently.

-Using the .NET Core cookie authentication middleware as well as a load balanced environement usually makes the user’s authentication “reset” between server hits.
-That’s because the data in the cookie is encoded using a key that might only available in the server’s memory (typically in a unix environement it will be the case).
-So when the first server encryptes the cookie to send it back to the client it will use a key that it is not shared and other servers will not be able to decrypt the cookie on subsequent calls.
+Using the .NET Core cookie authentication middleware as well as a load balanced environment usually makes the user’s authentication “reset” between server hits.
+That’s because the data in the cookie is encoded using a key that might only available in the server’s memory (typically in a unix environment it will be the case).
+So when the first server encryptes the cookie to send it back to the client it will use a key that is not shared and other servers will not be able to decrypt the cookie on subsequent calls.

 You could solve this by using sticky sessions on the load balancer or by moving this key to a file system location using:

 But sometimes you cannot share a directory between your web servers or you just want to use SQL to store the encryption key.
 And that’s exactely what we are going to do.

 Before going further there is one very important point that needs to be quoted from the documentation:

 If you specify an explicit key persistence location, the data protection system will deregister the default key encryption at rest mechanism that the heuristic provided, so keys will no longer be encrypted at rest.
 It is recommended that you additionally specify an explicit key encryption mechanism for production applications.